 - Inadequate consumption of Vitamin E may affect the central nervous system and the eyes adversely.
 Moreover, it also has close relationship with cancer and heart diseases.

 One should go easy on the consumption of Vitamin E as just like its deficiency, its overdose may also lead to several issues.

 Overconsumption of Vitamin E especially from supplements, can lead to excessive bleeding, or haemorrhaging in women.
 Thanks to its fat-soluble nature, it may also lead to Vitamin E toxicity if consumed unwisely.

 Always remember to have a rich wholesome meal full of all nutrients in moderate levels!

-Hope you will now include some of the food sources that are rich in this vitamin and reap the multitude of benefits it offers.
+Hope you will now include some of the best vitamin e rich foods and reap the multitude of benefits it offers.
 Do share your views with us in the comments section below.
 Till then, stay fit, stay healthy!

 - 6 Vital Vitamins for Hair Growth

 - 27 Amazing Benefits Of Vitamin B12 For Skin, Hair And Health

 - 21 Health And Medicinal Benefits Of Vitamin A

 - 5 Vitamins And 5 Supporting Nutrients To Make You Look Younger